erickouassi/openPrayers/README.md

 # Source Code
 ## Self-hosting

-Clone this repository
+Create a fork of this repository (A fork is a copy of a repository).
+1. Fork the repository in your account [Click here](https://github.com/erickouassi/jsoncatholic/fork)
+2. Clone your repository and feel free to use this however you'd like!

 # Usage and feedback
 Feel free to use this however you'd like!
 I'm primarily maintaining this for my own use cases.

 # How to help out